The Lonely Giant of Tanjung Tualang

 3-meter-deep pontoons supporting TT5's enormous weight.

 Formally named 'Dredge No.5' (now known as Tanjung Tualang Dredge No. 5), TT5 is located in Batu 6 Jalan Tanjung Tualang, about 30 kilometers from Ipoh.
 The machine is anchored in an enclosed pond 200 meters from the main street, facing a huge plain dotted with hundreds of ex-mining lakes.
-These minefields stretches far eastwards, towards the karst hills of Gunung Tempurung and Hutan Lipur Sungai Salu.
+These mining fields stretch far eastwards, towards the karst hills of Gunung Tempurung and Hutan Lipur Sungai Salu.

 A stunning backdrop of Gunung Tempurung and other Kinta Valley limestone hills.